ChrCoello/merge_seg_regions/README.md

 * **"pixel_dim"** pixel edge dimension in micrometers of the pixel in the images in **"seg_dir"**

 ## Outputs
-**Step 1 output:** a list of individual objects and its associated regions as a JSON file.
-The name of the file is composed of "study_name" followed by *\_obj_reg_data.json* and is located in "output_dir".
+**List of individual objects** a list of individual objects and its associated regions as a JSON file.
+The name of the file is composed of "study_name" followed by *\_objects.json* and is located in "output_dir".
 Each object have the following fields:

 ```json
 {